-To report violations of park rules or regulations, please call:
+To report violations of park rules or regulations, or to report inappropriate activity:

 Please remember, that while we welcome you to enjoy many of the parks, retention basins, and recreational facilities, it is unlawful to conduct any of the following activities in Mesa parks, retention basins or recreational facilities:

 - Enter or remain in parks, retention basins or recreation facilities beyond designated operating hours, except for cases where a special permit is issued by the department.
 (MCC 6-10-2A)

 - Enter, remain, or refuse to leave any park, retention basin or recreational facility after ejection.
 (MCC 6-10-8)

 - Enter or remain in any area closed, either closed permanently, temporarily or by event permit use, without permission or permit.
 (MCC 6-10-2B)

 - Possessing or consuming spirituous liquor, beer or wine, except when a proper beer or wine permit has been secured from the City (MCC 6-10-6).
 Information about alcohol permits.